Oyatulloh14/Oyatulloh14/README.md

 - 👋 Hi, I’m @Oyatulloh14
-- 👀 I’m interested in Veb dasturlash
+- 👀 I’m interested in
-- 🌱 I’m currently learning Foundation
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Rtm
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach ALIJONOV_3770
+- 📫 How to reach
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...